mikepjb/spark/README.md

 - Import from pages using `import Button from "../components/Button"`
 - Use inside the page with `<Button>Click me!</Button>`
 - Other parameters can be named/passed in as tag attrs (children is special)

+### Including a font (from Google Fonts or Fontsquirrel):

+- Get inspired first with fontpair.co/typography.js to see something that looks good.
+- `npm install typeface-open-sans --save`
+- include `require('type-open-sans')` in `gatsby-browser.js`

 ## Technology